pookjw/IvarDescription/README.md

 (NSObject ...)
 ```

 Again, it's bundled in UIKit.
 If you are handling non-UIKit projects like Cocoa or Linux envrionments, you cannot use these cool tools.
-To use these I have to backport these methods using [Objective-C Runtime](https://developer.apple.com/documentation/objectivec/objective-c_runtime).
+To use these I have to backport using [Objective-C Runtime](https://developer.apple.com/documentation/objectivec/objective-c_runtime).

 OK, Enough.

 ## Limitations

-- All specifications of [Type Encodings](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/ObjCRuntimeGuide/Articles/ocrtTypeEncodings.html) are not supported. `An array`, `A union` types are not implemented yet.
+- All specifications of [Type Encodings](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/ObjCRuntimeGuide/Articles/ocrtTypeEncodings.html) are not supported. (e.g. `An array`, `A union` types are not implemented yet.)

 - Objects eligible for GCC are not supported.
+(It's 2023... is it needed?)

 - Dumping data layouts for struct type is not implemented yet. `IvarDescription` supports dumping struct type restrictively.